crispab/crisp-dna/_docs/index.md

 ------------------------------

 -   To make the world a better place :) The model has helped us be happy and make a positive impact in the world, and publishing it may help others do the same.
--   Open-sourcing it is a fun social experiment, we're curious about what's going to happen :o)
+-   Open-sourcing it is a fun social experiment, we're curious about what's going to happen :)
 - Open-sourcing suits our values around sharing and power.
 It makes us happy to share this.
 -   By making our model public, we're more likely to keep it up-to-date and improve it as we learn.
 -   Putting it on GitHub makes it easier for others to clone and evolve the model, and in turn, we can learn from them.